giandbt/synboost/README.md

 ### Notes

 - The image segmentaion folder is heavily based on [3], specifically commit `b4fc685`.
 Additionally, the image synthesis folder is based on [2]. specifically commit `0486b08`.
+For light weight version of the segmentation model, we used the code from ``, and also Pix2PixHD commit ``

 ## References